Sausage Vodka Sauce with Mafalda Pasta

-Mafalda Pasta with Vodka Sauce and Sausage is such an easy weeknight meal.
-The pasta holds this thick meaty sauce perfectly in it’s ruffles.
-This recipe is exactly what you need when you are craving something comforting and tasty, but easy to make.
-This week has been really busy.
-But the night I made this, I was able to get an amazing dinner on the table in less than 30 minutes!
+This recipe is precisely what you need when you are craving something comforting, tasty, and easy to make.
+This week has been very busy, but the night I made this, I got a flavorful, satisfying dinner on the table in less than 30 minutes!

 • It is easy to make.

-• It can be done in less then 30 minutes.
+• It can be done in less than 30 minutes.

 • It appeals to almost everyone…who doesn’t love vodka sauce.